TheLandoCal/moon-ark/README.md

 You can use City cards to advance along your route.
 You are allowed to advance to a City if it is no more than 3 higher than the number of the previous City placed.
 You cannot place a new City whose number is lower than the previous City.

 In order to advance more than 3 numbers in a turn, you may choose to sacrifice a City's resources to gain a boost to escape the Earth faster.
 The number ON these cards are not displayed, just how many were sacrified.
-The amount of the boost is determined by the number of packages on the boost cards.
+The amount of the boost is determined by the number of trucks on the boost cards.

 You are not required to use all of the boost obtained from the sacrificed (in case you want to use it to through looters off your trail).